-Imokenpi : Classic Japanese Sweet Potato Snack with a Sugar Coating
+Imokenpi : A Classic Japanese Sweet Potato Snack

-These Japanese sweet potato strips, Imokenpi is made by cutting sweet potato into thin rectangular sticks, deep-frying the sticks in vegetable oil, and coating them with sugar syrup.
+These sweet potato strips, Imo-Kenpi is made cutting Satsuma-Imo potato into thin rectangular sticks, deep-frying the sticks in vegetable oil, and coating the fry with sugar syrup.

-Imokenpi is a common, inexpensive Wagashi confection, so the Japanese sweet treat is available at many supermarkets in Japan.
-Besides, it is known as a specialty of Kochi Prefecture.
-If you are interested in Japanese snacks with a nostalgic taste, I think Imokenpi is a must-try.
+Imokenpi is a common, inexpensive Wagashi confection, so the sweet treat is available at many supermarkets in Japan.
+Besides, it is also known as a specialty of Kochi Prefecture.

-According to the description, the ingredient of the Imokenpi I purchased includes sweet potato, sugar, vegetable fat and oil, black sesame seeds, oligosaccharide, and salt.
+Finally, according to the ingredient list, the Imokenpi snack I purchased this time are made with Japanese sweet potato “Satsuma-Imo”, sugar, vegetable fat and oil, black sesame seeds, oligosaccharide, and salt.